 On April 13, 2007, the Company issued the FRNs with an aggregate principal amount of US\$75 million and detachable warrants to subscribe for common shares.
-The FRNs bear interest at 6-month LIBOR (with the LIBOR rate reset semi-annually) plus 6.80%, payable semi-annually in arrears.
-The FRNs are to be repurchased or redeemed by the Company in cash on the third anniversary of the issuance date at the price equal to 100% of the principal amount plus accrued but unpaid interest.
+On April 15, 2010, the Company paid in full the outstanding principal amount of, and accrued and unpaid interest on, the floating rate notes.
+The outstanding warrants to purchase common shares originally issued with the floating rate notes expired upon the maturity of the notes, of which the fair value was US US\$264 as of December 31, 2009.
+The FRNs bore interest at 6-month LIBOR (with the LIBOR rate reset semi-annually) plus 6.80%, payable semi-annually in arrears.
+The FRNs were to be repurchased or redeemed by the Company in cash on the third anniversary of the issuance date at the price equal to 100% of the principal amount plus accrued but unpaid interest.

 In connection with the FRNs, a total of 750 FRN Warrants were issued.
-The FRN Warrants entitle the holders to purchase 7,142 common shares at US\$5.60 per share.
-The expiration date of the FRN Warrants is 3 years after the date of issuance.
-The fair value of the FRN Warrants is evaluated quarterly using the Dividend Adjusted Black-Scholes option-pricing model that uses the assumptions noted below.
+The FRN Warrants entitled the holders to purchase 7,142 common shares at US\$5.60 per share.
+The expiration date of the FRN Warrants was 3 years after the date of issuance.
+The fair value of the FRN Warrants was evaluated quarterly using the Dividend Adjusted Black-Scholes option-pricing model that uses the assumptions noted below.

-As of December 31, 2008 As of December 31, 2009
+As of December 31,

-Average risk-free rate of return 0.21% 1.16%
+Average risk-free rate of return 1.16%

-Expected term 1.28 years 0.28 years
+Expected term 0.28 years

-Volatility rate 75.7% 49.0%
+Volatility rate 49.0%

-Dividend yield 0% 0%
+Dividend yield 0%

-The risk-free rate for periods within the expected life of the FRN Warrants is based on the implied yield rates of China International Bond denominated in USD as of the valuation date.
-The expected life of the FRN Warrants represents the period of time the granted warrants are expected to be outstanding.
+The risk-free rate for periods within the expected life of the FRN Warrants was based on the implied yield rates of China International Bond denominated in USD as of the valuation date.
+The expected life of the FRN Warrants represents the period of time the granted warrants were expected to be outstanding.
 The Company did not pay dividends in the past nor does it expect to pay dividends in the foreseeable future.
 Because the Company lacks sufficient trading history, the expected volatility was based on the historical volatilities of comparable publicly traded companies engaged in similar business.